w4po/ExplorerTabUtility/README.md

     ![image](Assets/Menu.png)

+    ✅ `Keyboard (Win + E):` If you want to open new tab when Win+E are pressed.

     ✅ `All Windows:` If you want to force all new windows to open a new tab instead.

-    ✅ `Keyboard (Win + E):` If you want to open new tab when Win+E are pressed.
+    - `UI (Recommended):` To open and navigate using (UI Automation), which is the recommended way.
+    - `Keys:` To Open and navigate using the keyboard (CTRL + T, CTRL + L, typing the location, etc...).

+        Don't use `Keys` unless `UI` is not working.

+        Or if `Keys` is simply faster for you.

+        Maybe that's because you tweaked your Windows UI look,

     ✅ `Add to startup:` If you want the application to start on system startup.